benroberts999/FGRP/README.md

  * r is radial coordinate, in atomic units (aB=1)
  * rN is nuclear radius, in atomic units
    * nb: rN = Sqrt(5/3)*r_rms  [r_rms is root-mean-square radius]
+ * l is orbital angular quantum number

+## Example program

+An example program is given (example.cpp).
+It will calculate electric and magnetic parts of radiative potential along a exponentially-spaced radial grid, and write to a text file (radpot.txt).
+You can use this text file, or use the example code to do something more specific.

+Compile:
+ * g++ -std=c++17 -O3 -o example example.cpp FGRadPot.cpp -lgsl -lblas

+Then, run as (e.g.):
+ * ./example 55 4.8041 0
+ * Will write to file for Cs s-states, including finite-nuclear size corrections